ElesCloud/ESCDocuments/Training_PhaseThree.md

 1. Briefly cover our rank structure, from "Subcontractor" and "Foundation" (militia and trainees), to "Core" (enlisted/"contracted" and NCOs), and "Administration" (officers and command).
 2. Illustrate in more detail our "input/output" concept as it relates to rank, structure, and job choices.
   - Everyone's contribution, from simply attending regularly to beyond, is valued and appreciated.
   - Promotions do give a definite sense of validation and achievement.
-It's fine and normal to be hopeful for and look forward to future promotions.
-However, making a promotion one's only motivation to keep participating is a bad idea and will only lead to sadness and frustration.
+It's fine and normal to be strive for and look forward to future promotions.
+However, making a promotion one's **only** motivation to keep participating is a bad idea and will only lead to sadness and frustration.
     - Promotions are assigned based not just on level of contribution, but the caliber of one's leadership qualities.
     - A member's rank is a signifier not only of their time and effort dedicated to the group, but also trust.
     - **Everyone in this group should putting in time and effort because they enjoy doing it and want to, not because they expect a promotion.**